upstash/rag-chat-component/README.md

 ### 1. Environment Variables

-Set up the environment variables below from your Upstash resources.
-If you don't have any, you can start by going to [Upstash Console](https://console.upstash.com).
+Create an Upstash Vector database and set up the environment variables as below.
+If you don't have an account, you can start by going to [Upstash Console](https://console.upstash.com).

+Choose an embedding model when creating an index in Upstash Vector.

 ```
 UPSTASH_VECTOR_REST_URL=